Cost & Scholarships

 - Direct Unsubsidized - Fixed rate loan with an annual maximum of $20,500.
 Rate and fees are determined annually.
 For more information, go to www.studentaid.gov.

-- GRAD PLUS - Fixed-rate credit qualifying loans which allow for additional funds to help pay for educational expenses, up to the Cost of Education, as established by Roberts Wesleyan College.
+- GRAD PLUS - Fixed-rate credit qualifying loans which allow for additional funds to help pay for educational expenses, up to the Cost of Education, as established by Roberts Wesleyan University.
 The PLUS request process, including a credit check, can be completed at www.studentaid.gov.

 Additional financial assistance may include: